Asfolny/neetcode/README.md

 # Personal Neetcode solutions
-THese aren't 1:1 with leetcode, so they are a separate repo for personal neetcode solutions
+These aren't 1:1 with leetcode, so they are a separate repo for personal neetcode solutions